 Now that geometry and color foundation are set:

 Overall brightness first.
 Use the Exposure slider to get your photo in the right ballpark.
-You'll refine with other tools, so don't worry about perfection at this stage.
+If your photo came out too dark, recovering an underexposed image is usually straightforward with the right approach.

 Recover what's lost.
 If bright areas are blown out, pull Highlights down.
 If shadows are too dark, lift Shadows up.
-The goal is seeing detail everywhere you want detail.
+The sliders that actually matter are fewer than you'd think.

 Add contrast thoughtfully.
 Most photos need some contrast to feel alive, but this is where overprocessing starts.
 When in doubt, less is more.